Using Version Control Systems

 All version control systems provide menu options to diff the current file or project: to compare it with the latest version stored in the repository and to display the differences.
 In Qt Creator, a diff is displayed in a read-only editor.
 If the file is accessible, you can double-click on a selected diff chunk and Qt Creator opens an editor displaying the file, scrolled to the line in question.

-With Git and Subversion, the diff is displayed side-by-side in a diff editor by default.
+With Git, Mercurial, and Subversion, the diff is displayed side-by-side in a diff editor by default.
 To use the inline diff view instead, select the Switch to Text Diff Editor (1) option from the toolbar.
-In the inline diff view, you can use context menu commands to apply, revert, stage, and unstage hunks, as well as send them to a code pasting service.
+In the inline diff view, you can use context menu commands to apply, revert, stage, and unstage chunks or selected lines, as well as send chunks to a code pasting service.

 Annotation views are obtained by selecting Annotate or Blame.
 Selecting Annotate or Blame displays the lines of the file prepended by the change identifier they originate from.
 Clicking on the change identifier shows a detailed description of the change.